 According to David Linthicum of Deloitte, the cloud is poised to play a pivotal role in democratizing AI and unlocking its economic and social potential.
 Massive AI models, like the one powering ChatGPT, require vast data and computing resources, which are inaccessible to most businesses.
 However, cloud platforms are stepping in, offering AI-as-a-service and bringing this transformative technology within reach.

 This cloud computing trend is driven by the rise of GenAI in the cloud and beyond.
-Businesses are transitioning from proof-of-concept to production systems, and 2024 will see them building the infrastructure to support this shift.
-This includes net-new AI applications and existing ones infused with AI capabilities across diverse platforms—public clouds, data centers, edge computing, and mobile devices.
+Businesses are transitioning from proof-of-concept to production systems, and 2025 will see them building the infrastructure to support this shift.
+This includes both new AI applications and existing ones infused with AI capabilities across diverse platforms-public clouds, data centers, edge computing, and mobile devices.

 However, supporting GenAI's rise requires significant infrastructure adjustments.
 Sizing systems for GenAI involves scaling database storage for training data and accommodating structured and unstructured formats.
 Combining data before training often proves more efficient, and cloud platforms are likely to be the preferred battleground with their easy provisioning and scaling capabilities.